yanxiang-yang/yanxiang-yang.github.io/_pages/talk.md

 ## SMAANZ

-* <b>2022</b>: Yiran Su, <b>Yanxiang Yang</b>, and Jason Doyle "The fuel of empowerment: Exploring factors impacting the psychological empowering effect of sport mega-event branding".
+* <b>2022</b>: Yiran Su, <b>Yanxiang Yang</b>, and Jason Doyle.
+"The fuel of empowerment: Exploring factors impacting the psychological empowering effect of sport mega-event branding".
 The annual conference of Management Association of Australia and New Zealand.
 Melbourne, Australia.
 11/2022.

 ## Other Conferences